Tōshō Daimos: Earth Military

 A scientist from Utopia, he arrived at the Baam Greenpeace Force Base to examine the secret formula of the ring.
 Later, he gave this secret formula to Dr. Izumi to upgrade the Daimos-Light energy along with more weapon upgrades for Daimos.

 The general of Earth's military, Miwa is a bigot who wants nothing more than to see all of the aliens destroyed.
 In episode 38, he wants to take control of the Daimobic and Daimos itself, but in the end he gained nothing.
 In episode 40, he was knocked unconscious by Kazuya after the Daimobic relaunches from the Baam underwater base, and as his misdeeds were discovered, he was to be arrested.
+He is known as "General Harris" in the Philippines.

 Kazuya's father and founder of the Daimobic labs, who designed Daimos.
 He told Kazuya what to do before Kazuya's first mission.
 He was killed during the breakdown of the negotiations between the Baam People and the Earthlings.
+He is known as "Professor Hartford" in the Philippines.